 If you cast your mind back to 2003, possibly you’ll remember that one of the grand issues of the day was unsolicited commercial email, otherwise known as spam.

 That was a long time ago, back when John McCain was still a maverick and nobody had ever heard of Sarah Palin or Barack Obama.

 Back then, McCain chaired the Senate Commerce Committee and knew a few things about the Internet.
-He was one of its staunchest champions and the “Controlling the Assault of Non- Solicited Pornography And Marketing (CAN-SPAM) Act of 2003” was his baby.
+He was one of its staunchest champions and the CAN-SPAM Act of 2003 was his baby.